7 Advantages of Technology in Business Communication

 Businesses all over the world know the importance of talking to their employees and customers; whether they be multinational companies like HSBC to small startups based in regional towns.

-Medium states that “technology has not only changed the way we live our lives, but the way we perform our daily tasks” and continues to mention how inexpensive and accessible communication now is, making it easy for even startups to invest in the right business communications.
+Medium states that “technology has not only changed the way we live our lives, but the way we perform our daily tasks” and continues to mention how inexpensive and accessible communication now is, making it easy for even startups to invest in the right business communications and business communication tools.

-Some ways in which businesses use communication include:
+Some ways in which businesses use technology communication include:

 - With customers – using technological tools like bots, apps like WhatsApp or Messenger or free calling platforms like Facetime or Skype, it is easier than ever to provide quick, efficient and international customer service.

 - With each other – using new platforms like groups on IM services or group calls via Google Hangouts, employees can speak to one another easily.
 Using technology also helps to dissolve prejudice and cliques within the workplace.

 - With others in the industry – it is now a lot easier to communicate with people working for other companies in their industries; people who are selling products between companies or collaborating in another way can communicate easily using technological tools.